rgeissen/trusted-data-agent/README.md

 Templates extend the agent's capabilities with specialized knowledge domains, industry-specific workflows, and pre-configured analysis patterns.

-#### The Credentials Panel
+#### The Setup Panel

-The **Credentials** panel is where you configure all external connections and create profiles.
+The **Setup** panel is where you configure all external connections and create profiles.
 This is typically the first panel you'll use when setting up the application:

 * **MCP Servers Tab:**
   - Configure Model Context Protocol server connections